erickyegon/free-gen-ai-bootcamp-2025/README.md

 ## System Overview
 The GenAI Language Learning Platform is designed to facilitate language acquisition through AI-powered study activities and interactive learning experiences.
 The system leverages a core vocabulary database, retrieval-augmented generation (RAG), and large language models to provide personalized language learning activities.

+## Data Strategy
+- System must purchase and supply copyrighted language learning materials
+- All materials must be properly licensed and stored in a secure database
+- Content usage must comply with educational fair use guidelines
+- Purchased materials must be properly attributed when used in learning activities

 ## Infrastructure Requirements
 - System must operate on self-hosted infrastructure with an investment budget of 10-15K
 - Infrastructure must support 300 active students located within Nagasaki city